talorlik/ldap-2fa-on-k8s/WARP.md

 # - Update variables.tfvars with selected values
 # - Run all Terraform commands automatically (init, workspace, validate, plan, apply)
 ./setup-backend.sh

-# Option 2: Using GitHub API with token
-export GITHUB_TOKEN=your_github_token
-./setup-backend-api.sh
 ```

 **Manual Deployment (if not using automated script):**